SpoonX/aurelia-authentication/README.md

 // API related options
 // ===================

+// The base url used for all authentication related requests, including
+// provider.url  bellow.
+This appends to the httpClient/endpoint base url,
+//  it does not override it.
+baseUrl: '/auth',
 // The API endpoint to which login requests are sent
-loginUrl: '/auth/login',
+loginUrl: '/login',
 // The API endpoint to which signup requests are sent
-signupUrl: '/auth/signup',
+signupUrl: '/signup',
 // The API endpoint used in profile requests (inc. `find/get` and `update`)
-profileUrl: '/auth/me',
+profileUrl: '/me',
 // The API endpoint used with oAuth to unlink authentication
-unlinkUrl: '/auth/unlink/',
+unlinkUrl: '/unlink/',
 // The HTTP method used for 'unlink' requests (Options: 'get' or 'post')
 unlinkMethod: 'get',